Conductance of a subdiffusive random weighted tree: Introduction

-Our method is almost entirely analytic and inspired by \cite{hu_local_times_subdiff}. \begin{remark} One could expect that in the ``non-lattice case'' (see \cite[p.270]{liu_generalized}) we may also obtain asymptotic equivalences of $\Et[\ceff_n]$, for $\kappa \in \intof{1}{2}$.
-Unfortunately, our method was not powerful enough to obtain a more precise result: our lower bound of the tail probabilities of $\ceff_n/\Et[\ceff_n]$ (see Lemma~\ref{lem:tailceff}) is not sharp enough. \end{remark}
+Therefore, one could expect that, under the assumption~\eqref{eq:hyp_nonlatt}, we may also obtain asymptotic equivalences of $\Et[\ceff_n]$, for $\kappa \in \intof{1}{2}$.
+Unfortunately, our method was not powerful enough to yield such a result: our lower bound of the tail probabilities of $\ceff_n/\Et[\ceff_n]$ (see Lemma~\ref{lem:tailceff}) is not sharp enough. \end{remark}